Inflectra/spira-documentation/docs/Spira-Administration-Guide/System-Users.md

 - username
 - email address
 - RSS token
-- portfolio viewer status (SpiraPlan only - this setting also controls the enterprise homepage access)
+- portfolio viewer status (this setting also controls the enterprise homepage access) {: .edition-spiraplan}
-- timesheet manager (SpiraPlan only - this setting gives access to the enterprise timesheet page and the ability to approve or reject any user's submitted timesheet)
+- timesheet manager (this setting gives access to the enterprise timesheet page and the ability to approve or reject any user's submitted timesheet)
+    {: .edition-spiraplan}
 - system administration status
 - report administrator status
 - active status
-- password (if the user is managed by SpiraPlan)
+- password (if the user is managed by Spira)
-- secret question and answer (if the user is managed by SpiraPlan)
+- secret question and answer (if the user is managed by Spira)
 - LDAP connection (if managed by LDAP - see below)
 - 2-step authentication (if active for a user, admins can click the "Deactivate" button to deactivate this feature for the specific user)

 If your Spira accounts are managed by an external LDAP directory server, you can edit a user's LDAP information on this page.
 In LDAP-Managed mode you enter the fully Distinguished Name (DN) for that user in your corporate LDAP server and provide no password.
-SpiraPlan® will then query your corporate LDAP server for the password information, reducing the number of passwords that a user needs to remember.
+Spira will then query your corporate LDAP server for the password information, reducing the number of passwords that a user needs to remember.
 Please see the sections on [Importing LDAP Users](#importing-ldap-users) and [LDAP Configuration](System.md/#ldap-configuration) for more details.

 If a user's account uses an external provider for authentication (like LDAP or Okta) you can unlink the user from that authentication provider on this page.
 Click the `Unlink Account` button to display a popup that requires you to add the new security information for that user.